WPXZ-FM: WPME

-Then and now, WPXZ has provided a unique proving ground for young, up and coming radio talent.
+Then and now, WPXZ has provided a unique proving ground for young, up-and-coming radio talent.
 Dave Walters, Alan Freed, D.P.
-McIntire, Lou Jordan and numerous others would take to the air and thrive in the format, albeit not always without incident.
-For instance, Freed recounted this story to 440.com...
+McIntire, Lou Jordan, and numerous others would take to the air and thrive in the format.

-"We were only on the air from 6am to midnight, so the first person on the air in the morning had to cross his fingers and hope that the transmitter (known to us as "Eileen" — as in "Come on Eileen") would actually start when we fired it up.
-I came in to do my Sunday morning shift (I was the lucky 16 year old who ran the "God Squad" tapes at the time), and the transmitter wouldn't start.
-I drove up to the transmitter building to try a trick that the program director (Larry Rembowski) had taught me.
-"Slam the door of the transmitter if it doesn't start," he told me.
-I interpreted this to mean, "Slam the door of the shack that housed the transmitter."
-This made no sense to me, but I tried it.
-I slammed the door on the shack repeatedly with no luck.
-I got angry and decided to try a bit more unorthodox method...
-I decided to ram my car into the building to see if that would make it go (what the heck, it wasn't exactly a Porsche!)
-Needless to say, this didn't help either.
-It wasn't until later that I learned that there was a metal door on the transmitter itself that you could slam to get it to start (this method actually worked most of the time!)
-The car died years ago, but the building is still doing fine, thank you very much."

-WKQL: another station joins the fray

 In 1996, Renda received permission to put another FM station on the air.
 In order for the new station to go on the air, many existing FM stations would have to shuffle their frequencies in order to fit the channel in its assigned community of Brookville, some 15 miles away from Punxsutawney.
 One of the affected stations was WPXZ.
 Renda gave up the 105.5 frequency for WPXZ to move to 104.1.
-The new Brookville station debuted in 2000 under an oldies format, the call letters WBEU (later changed to WYTR and then WMUV for a week, and finally WKQL as of October 2006) and the moniker "Kool 103.3."

-In a 2004 management change, WPXZ moved to more CHR-based adult contemporary format in an effort to hip up WPXZ's stodgy image of tired music.
+In a 2004 management change, WPXZ moved to a more CHR-based adult contemporary format in an effort to hip up WPXZ's stodgy image of tired music.
 The change also resulted in scaling back the station's news content, which did not go over well with listeners.